Motorhoming in Austria: Your Ultimate Guide (Videos Inc.)

 It was at the Ardagger campsite that we met a Dutch couple and were amazed by the guy who wore his wooden clogs all the time.
 He even wore them when going for a walk and riding his bike.

-We drove around the lake, stopping at various points to take in what was the all too familiar amazing Alpine views by then.
+We drove around the lake, stopping at various points to take in what was the all too familiar amazing Alpine views.
 If you are in a large motorhome or camper, be mindful that the road is pretty narrow in places.

 Overnight parking around the lake was expensive, so we found a more reasonably priced camper stop just a few kilometres away at Rosslwirt Stellplatz.